ilbers/isar/doc/user_manual.md

 ## Switch from initramfs-tools to dracut

-To build a Isar image with dracut as the initramfs generator instead of initramfs-tools in Debian 13(trixie) or previous versions add dracut as a package to the image:
+To build an Isar image with dracut as the initramfs generator instead of initramfs-tools in Debian 13 (trixie) or previous versions, add dracut as a package to the image:

 ```
 IMAGE_PREINSTALL +=  "dracut"
 ```

-An dracut based initrd contains the file `/usr/lib/initrd-release`.
-In case of trixie the file has the following content:
+A dracut-based initrd contains the file `/usr/lib/initrd-release`.
+In case of trixie, the file has the following content:

 ```bash
 NAME=dracut